 Intrauterine Insemination (IUI)

 Sometimes the sperm does not reach the correct place inside of the uterus.
 This can be due to a number of factors.
-In addition, sometimes there are abnormalities of the sperm count, movement or shape that make the sperm less effective on their own.
-By concentrating the best sperm and placing them directly into the uterus, we can maximize your chances of becoming pregnant.
+There may be abnormalities of the sperm count, movement or shape that make the sperm less effective on their own.
+By concentrating the best sperm and placing them directly into the uterus, we can maximize your chances of achieving pregnancy.
 This is done in the office.
 IUI takes only a few minutes and generally leads to no discomfort.

 Preparation of the sperm can take approximately 30-60 minutes prior to the IUI.
 A specimen can be brought from home in a sterile container or produced at our office.
-Once in the office it can be stored for many hours prior to use.
-The sperm is separated from the fluid in the sample by our laboratory staff and then introduced into the uterus with a small thin catheter, You will need to rest for a few minutes after the procedure but otherwise you can follow your normal routine.
+Once in the office, it can be stored for many hours prior to use.
+The sperm is separated from the fluid in the sample by our laboratory staff.
+Sperm is then introduced into the uterus with a small thin catheter by your physician or nurse.
+You will need to rest for only a few minutes after the procedure.
+Otherwise you can resume your normal routine.

 Insemination with donor sperm can also be performed for single women, same sex female couples, male couple, trans-couples, or when sperm testing from a male partner is highly abnormal.
 Sperm is normally obtained from a private commercial sperm bank adhering to requirements for infectious disease screening.